RedisLabs/redislabs-docs/content/rc/api/examples/back-up-and-import-data.md

 This parameter enables periodic and on-demand backup operations for the specified database.

 {{<note>}}
-The number of database backups that can run simultaneously on a cluster node is limited to 4 by default.
+The number of database backups that can run simultaneously on a cluster is limited to 4 by default.
 {{</note>}}

 The API operation for on-demand backups is `POST /subscriptions/{subscriptionId}/databases/{databaseId}/backup`.